Ciudad Juárez: Public bus system

 The ViveBus bus rapid transit (BRT) system opened to the public in November 2013 with the first route of five planned.
 The project was made a reality with the collaboration of the local municipal government, the private enterprise of Integradora de Transporte de Juárez (INTRA) as well as other city government agencies.
 Studies have shown that the current bus system averages 8 mph while the new system is projected to average 16 mph.
-The BRT system studies conducted by the Instituto Municipal de Investigacion Y Planeacion project a daily ridership of 40,000.
+The BRT system studies conducted by the Instituto Municipal de Investigación Y Planeación project a daily ridership of 40,000.
+In late March 2024, the system was reopened and rebranded to "Juárez Bus", with the construction of stations all around the city prior to the reopening.
+This was due to the massive failure that was the ViveBus, only having very partial success in the city of Chihuahua, where the system was based, and seen by locals as a major money waste.
+Today, the new bus system operates around 100 BRT-1 Mercedes-Benz buses.

 The first of the five routes opened to users in late 2013 and is officially named Presidencia-Tierra Nueva and has 34 stations distributed along the north to south corridor.
 The route starts at Avenida Francisco Villa, follows north to Eje Vial Norte-Sur then veers left at Zaragoza Blvd. and ends at Avenida Independencia and the elevated Carretera Federal 2.